Bonus Material: Free workshop (move from purées to finger foods without fear!)

 Meat on a bone:

 Grilling meat is trickier to keep moist and tender, but can definitely be done.
-Grill chicken breast in a covered state like covered with a silicone mat, a lid on your pan, or with an aluminum foil tent over it.
-This will keep all the steam and moisture on the meat versus evaporating into the air and don’t overcook it.
-Offer a dip again to keep it moist and easier to chew.
+Grill chicken breast in a covered state, like covered with a silicone mat, a lid on your pan, or with an aluminum foil tent over it.
+This will keep all the steam and moisture on the meat versus evaporating into the air, and will ensure you don’t overcook it.
+Offer a dip, again to keep it moist and easier to chew.

 Pan fried meat:

-Baking is easy and can work if you douse the meat in lots of fat (again, I like to keep the skin on my chicken to keep the fat drizzling on it while cooking).
-You can also cover it with foil to keep the juices in and the steam on the meat so it stays nice and juicy!
+Baking is easy and can work if you douse the meat in lots of fat (again, I like to keep the skin on my chicken to keep the fat sizzling on it while cooking).
+You can also cover it with foil to keep the juices in, and the steam on the meat, so it stays nice and juicy!

 How awesome is pâté?
 I love it for babies and toddlers!
 It’s a nutritional powerhouse, with every pâté containing at least some liver, and so it delivers a jam packed amount of iron, b12, zinc, and so on.
 It’s easy to spread on pieces of toast or crackers, and doesn’t require any chewing!